Emily Davison: Early life and education

 Emily Wilding Davison was born at Roxburgh House, Greenwich, in south-east London on 11 October 1872.
-Her parents were Charles Davison, a retired merchant, and Margaret ' Caisley, both of Morpeth, Northumberland.
+Her parents were Charles Davison, a retired merchant, and Margaret, Caisley, both of Morpeth, Northumberland.
 At the time of his marriage to Margaret in 1868, Charles was 45 and Margaret was 19.
 Emily was the third of four children born to the couple; her younger sister died of diphtheria in 1880 at the age of six.
 The marriage to Margaret was Charles's second; his first marriage produced nine children before the death of his wife in 1866.

 The family moved to Sawbridgeworth, Hertfordshire, while Davison was still a baby; until the age of 11 she was educated at home.
 When her parents moved the family back to London she went to a day school, then spent a year studying in Dunkirk, France.
 When she was 13 she attended Kensington High School and later won a bursary to Royal Holloway College in 1891 to study literature.
 Her father died in early 1893 and she was forced to end her studies because her mother could not afford the fees of £20 a term.
 (Note: £20 in 1892 equates to approximately £ in pounds, according to calculations based on Consumer Price Index measure of inflation.)

 On leaving Holloway, Davison became a live-in governess, and continued studying in the evenings.
-She saved enough money to enrol at St Hugh's College, Oxford, for one term to sit her finals; (Note: At the time of Davison's studies, Holloway was not a constituent school of the University of London and could not award degrees, so her studies were for the qualification of the Oxford Honour School.) she achieved first-class honours in English, but could not graduate because degrees from Oxford were closed to women.
+She saved enough money to enrol at St Hugh's College, Oxford, for one term to sit her finals; (Note: At the time of Davison's studies, Holloway was not a constituent school of the University of London and could not award degrees, so her studies were for the qualification of the Oxford Honour School.) she achieved first-class honours in English, but could not graduate because degrees from the University of Oxford were closed to women.
 She worked briefly at a church school in Edgbaston between 1895 and 1896, but found it difficult and moved to Seabury, a private school in Worthing, where she was more settled; she left the town in 1898 and became a private tutor and governess to a family in Northamptonshire.
 In 1902 she began reading for a degree at the University of London; she graduated with third-class honours in 1908.
 (Note: Sources differ over the subject of her degree.
 Some state that she studied modern languages, others that she graduated in classics and mathematics.)